Japan shows off naval power as U.S. signals wider engagement in western Pacific

 Abe is pursuing a doctrine of collective self defense with allies meant to give his nation a bigger role in regional security in order to counterbalance the military power of an increasingly assertive China.

-Neighbouring China, which has strained ties with several Southeast Asian countries over territorial claims in the disputed South China Sea, has said it is wary of Japan’s changing defence posture.
+Neighboring China, which has strained ties with several Southeast Asian countries over territorial claims in the disputed South China Sea, has said it is wary of Japan’s changing defense posture.

 Abe in an address after the maritime show told sailors to gird themselves for future missions and “to continue to guard the nation’s peace.”